 Job Placement Rate

-The Invasive Cardiovascular Technology program at Southeast Tech boasts a 100% job placement rate among its graduates
+Southeast Tech's Invasive Cardiovascular Technology program at Southeast Tech boasts a 100% job placement rate among its 2019 graduates.

 Build Dakota Eligible